 - 1. Place chocks at the front wheels and slightly loosen lug nuts on both rear wheels. - 2.
 Place a floor jack under the transaxle and raise the rear of the vehicle.
 Position jack stands under the frame crossmember between the spring mount and the side stringer, just forward of each rear wheel.
-Lower the vehicle to let the jack stands support the vehicle (Figure 17a-6, Page 17a-5). - 3.
+Lower the vehicle to let the jack stands support the vehicle (Figure 17a-6, Page 17a-5).
+See WARNING "Lift only one end of the vehicle..." in General Warning, Section 10, Page 10-1. - 3.
 Remove the rear wheels, then thread one lug nut onto a stud on each rear hub.
 This will keep the brake drums on the hubs. - 4.
-Remove the cotter pins (1), brake cable clevis pins (2), and cable retaining E-clips (3).
+Remove the bow-tie pins (1), brake cable clevis pins (2), and cable retaining E-clips (3).
 Disconnect the brake cables (4) (Figure 17a-7, Page 17a-5).